Split and Merge: Aligning Position Biases in LLM-based Evaluators: A Preliminary Study of Standalone Comparison

-In this section, following the same setting as~\cite{zheng2023judging}, we conduct a preliminary study of single-wise score-based LLM comparison.
+In this section, following the same setting as~\cite{zheng2023judging}, we conduct a preliminary study of standalone score-based LLM comparison.
 We use the template shown in Table~\ref{tab:score-template-single} to generate the input for LLM evaluators.
 For each question, we generate three sets of value ranges, setting min\_score to 0, max\_score to 1, 10, and 100, and interval to 0.1, 1, and 10, respectively.
-In theory, if the single-wise answer is steady and robust, the score should scale accordingly to the value ranges.
+In theory, if the standalone comparison answer is steady and robust, the score should scale accordingly to the value ranges.
 For example, if the score is 0.7 when the max\_score is 1, the score should be 7 when the max\_score is 10, and 70 when max\_score is 100.

 The LLM evaluators are asked to score each answer independently.
 We use the answers from ``llama-13b'' as the input for LLM evaluators, and choose ``GPT-3.5'' as the LLM evaluator.
-Among a total of 80 test cases, we find that the single-wise comparison does not remain consistent for any single one.
-Therefore, we conclude that single-wise comparison is less suitable for LLMs, as LLMs tend to be unsteady evaluators and their absolute scores lack clear meaning.
+Among a total of 80 test cases, we find that the standalone comparison does not remain consistent for any of them.
+Therefore, we conclude that the absolute scores of standalone comparison do not strictly adhere to a linear mapping relationship across different scales, potentially undermining their significance.
+It is worth noting that although standalone comparison has been used in prior research by~\cite{chiang2023large,liu2023geval,zheng2023judging} to evaluate open-ended questions.
+It does not involve comparing two responses together, thereby eliminating any position bias.
+As a result, our paper primarily focuses on the position bias in pairwise comparison.